ADP VS Paychex Comparison

-Take a look at our head-to-head ADP VS Paychex comparison to see which payroll software has better pricing, features, and support.
+Take a look at our head-to-head ADP vs. Paychex comparison to see which payroll software has better pricing, features, and support.

 Table of Contents

-ADP VS Paychex Overview
+ADP VS Paychex Comparison Summary

-Before getting into the nitty-gritty of how ADP and Paychex measure up head-to-head, let’s start with an overview of each, including pros and cons.
+Before getting into the nitty-gritty of how ADP and Paychex measure up head-to-head, let’s start with an overview of each, including the pros and cons.

-- Four plan options helps with customization
+- Eight plan options help with customization

 - Strong payroll and employee management features